 Contaminants in soil may affect microbial, animal and plant populations.
-Ecosystems or individual species on the site, in surface waters or areas affected by migration from the site may be affected.
+Ecosystems or individual species on the site, in surface waters or areas where migration has occurred may also be affected.

 For any contaminant source identified, judgement is required to assess the probability of a pollution linkage occurring and the potential consequences of that linkage.
 Based on the probability and likely consequences, the overall risk (significance) can be established.
 The definitions that are used for this purpose should be clearly stated.
 The probability of a hazard, combined with its consequences, can be used to assess risk, and this forms the so-called Conceptual Site Model.